-Founded in 1885, as Mark Tully’s Exchange Bank, our institution has steadfastly committed itself to preserving the traditions of rural banking and bringing that style of service to new markets.
-First Farmers Bank & Trust is a privately held financial institution dedicated to serving its communities with state of the art banking products with old fashioned service.
-In the dynamic world of financial services, we at First Farmers pride ourselves on retaining our hometown flavor and quality customer service, while providing innovative commercial lending and deposit products at competitive rates.
+Founded in 1885, as Mark Tully’s Exchange Bank, our institution has steadfastly committed itself to serving its communities with state of the art banking products with old fashioned service.
+In the dynamic world of financial services, we at First Farmers Bank & Trust pride ourselves on retaining our hometown flavor and quality customer care, while providing innovative lending and deposit products at competitive rates.

-Mark Tully, our original founder, was born in Ireland in 1837 and came to Xenia, Indiana (later to be renamed Converse, Indiana) in the late 1850s.
-By 1885, at the age of 48, he established a banking business that quickly became known as one of the most solid and dependable in the area.
+Mark Tully, our original founder, was born in Ireland in 1837 and came to Converse, Indiana in the late 1850s.
+By 1885, he established a banking business that quickly became known as one of the most solid and dependable in the area.
 With investment from other area businessmen, the operation became known as the Farmer State Bank in 1907.
 The institution successfully navigated its way through the tumultuous times of the Great Depression and several agricultural hardships to eventually merge with local competitor First National Bank in 1946 to form First Farmers National Bank.

-Over the course of the next 45 years, the new bank would face some of the greatest challenges to community-style banking.
+Over the course of the next 5 decades, the new bank would face some of the greatest challenges to community-style banking.
 Over that time period, banking deregulation, increased competitive pressures, and dynamic economic conditions facilitated the need to become a larger and more diverse operation.
-The addition of a trust and insurance department further increased the types of financial services offered.
 Mergers with the State Bank of Amboy in 1975 and Union State Bank of Windfall in 1990 helped the bank achieve the asset base needed to become a multi-county institution.
-Product diversification allowed the bank to serve a broader type of customer as the loan portfolio grew significantly in mortgage, consumer and commercial credit.
+Product diversification allowed the bank to serve a broader type of customer as the loan portfolio grew significantly in mortgage, consumer, and commercial credit.

-By 1995, the bank served five counties with eight different offices.
-Now called First Farmers Bank and Trust, the institution launched an aggressive growth campaign that resulted in the construction of four new offices and the acquisition of two bank offices in new markets.
-A dramatic increase in ATM networks and a telephone bank service were established.
-In early 1998, in cooperation with Raymond James Financial of St. Petersburg Florida, First Farmers Investments was founded, adding the ability to provide a full array of stock, mutual, and other investment products.
+By 1995, the bank served five counties with eight different offices and was renamed First Farmers Bank & Trust.
+The institution continued to grow through the construction of four branches and the acquisition of two bank offices in new markets.
+An increased number of ATMs and an online banking platform improved customer access to bank services.
+In early 1998, First Farmers Wealth Management Division was established in cooperation with Raymond James Financial Services, adding the ability to provide a full array of stock, mutual, and other investment products.